Raw chicken is one of the scariest foods out there when it comes to how to store it.

 - Thaw the chicken in the fridge.
 The chicken will take a while to thaw fully, so this one is best done the night before.

 - Thaw the chicken under cold water.
-You can either leave the chicken under a running cold tap, or completely submerge the chicken in a cold water bath.
+You can either leave the chicken under a running cold tap or completely submerge the chicken in a cold water bath.
 If you go for submerging, you’ll need to change the water every 30 minutes to make sure it remains cold enough.
 Never use hot water as this can encourage bacteria growth.

 Can you re-freeze raw chicken once thawed?

-You can safely re-freeze raw chicken as long as it was properly thawed in the fridge.
+You can safely re-freeze raw chicken as long as it was thawed in the fridge, but multiple freeze-thaw cycles will dry the chicken out.
+Do not re-freeze raw chicken you thawed in the microwave or with cold water.

 Can I store raw chicken in the fridge if it’s uncovered?

-It’s not recommend to store raw chicken uncovered in the fridge.
+It’s not recommended to store raw chicken uncovered in the fridge.
 Uncovered chicken will dry out quickly, so has a much shorter shelf life than covered chicken.
 There’s also more risk of it dripping on other foods, and the chicken can absorb odors from the refrigerator.

-So unless you want dry chicken that tastes like last nights curry – cover it!
+So unless you want dry chicken that tastes like last night’s curry – cover it!

 Does raw chicken go bad faster once opened?